 For guests of a Disney Resort hotel and Annual Passholders, Standard parking is included.
 You have the option to pay the difference (currently $15 to $25 per day) to upgrade to Preferred parking.

-Genie+ can add up in cost over several days, so it's worth knowing which parks Genie+ is a necessity for and which you can skip Genie+ for to save money.
-At Animal Kingdom and EPCOT with limited high-demand attractions, you can take advantage of shorter wait times in the early morning and late evening and purchase Individual Lightning Lanes for the more popular attractions at these parks.
-That way, you can save money during your time at these two parks and purchase the Genie+ service for Magic Kingdom and Hollywood Studios, which have long lines and are some of the most popular attractions at the parks.
+Lightning Lane Multi Pass can add up in cost over several days, so it's worth knowing which parks it is a necessity for and which you can skip the service for to save money.
+At Animal Kingdom and EPCOT, with limited high-demand attractions, you can take advantage of shorter wait times in the early morning and late evening and purchase Individual Lightning Lanes for the more popular attractions at these parks.
+That way, you can save money during your time at these two parks and purchase the Lightning Lane Multi Pass service for Magic Kingdom and Hollywood Studios, which have long lines and are some of the most popular attractions at the parks.

-Individual Lightning Lanes: Individual Lightning Lanes are offered for the most popular attractions at the parks, and they are offered at an a la carte rate (not included with your Genie+ purchase).
-You can purchase Individual Lightning Lane entry for up to 2 attractions per day.
-Individual Lightning Lanes are currently offered for the following rides:
+Lightning Lane Single Pass: Lightning Lane Single Pass entry is offered for the most popular attractions at the parks, and they are offered at an a la carte rate (not included with your Lightning Lane Multi Pass purchase).
+You can purchase Lightning Lane Single Pass entry for up to 2 attractions per day.
+Lightning Lane Single Pass is currently offered for the following rides:

 - Guardians of the Galaxy: Cosmic Rewind